$38.50$38.50 incl. GST

 - 26 x A4 colour cards

 This publication is mentioned within the ‘Whole School Literacy Strategy‘ booklet on page 11.

-A booklet that provides an overview of language, literacy and motor milestones for children in the early years (3 and 4 year olds).
+A booklet that provides an overview of Oral Language, Literacy and Motor for children in the early years (3 and 4 year olds).
 Tips for home and causes for concern are also outlined.
 The booklet can be photocopied back to back and then folded in half to provide a compact reference.

 Three and four year olds approach the world with great curiosity and a desire to explore.
 As a result, this age range is considered to